Pishchalauski Castle: Soviet Union

 After the First World War, the prison was taken over by the Cheka-GPU.
 Famous Socialist Revolutionary Boris Savinkov, arrested after being lured back to Soviet territory as part of operation "Trust", was held here for a while in 1924.

 On the night of 29/30 October 1937, during Stalin's Great Terror, NKVD officers executed 36 representatives of Belarusian culture, science and art in the castle basement, by shooting them in the head.
 Another 52 were executed that night in the basement of the building of the internal prison of the NKVD in Minsk near the Pishchalovsky castle.
-In total, during the repressions of 1937-1940, about 100 people were executed in the Pishchalovsky Castle, accused of anti-Soviet activities.
+In total, during the repressions of 1937–1940, about 100 people were executed in the Pishchalovsky Castle, accused of anti-Soviet activities.

 World War II

 As a result of the Soviet invasion of Poland starting on September 17, 1939, a large number of Polish POWs (military, police, and civil servants) as well as Polish common criminals were imprisoned at Pishchalauski Castle.
-In 1940-1941, the prisoner was Ryszard Kaczorowski, later the last President of Poland-in-exile.
+In 1940–1941, the prisoner was Ryszard Kaczorowski, later the last President of Poland-in-exile.

 After the Nazi invasion of the Soviet Union, the Germans kept on using the prison as such.

 During the Great Patriotic War, arrested partisans and members of the underground were kept in the Pishchalovsky Castle.
 Some were executed or tortured there.

-Post-WWII
+After World War II

-In the years 1944-1945 the prisoner was Kazimierz Świątek, later a cardinal of the Roman Catholic Church.
+In the years 1944–1945 the prisoner was Kazimierz Świątek, later a cardinal of the Roman Catholic Church.

 After 1953, it was the only institution in the Byelorussian SSR where death sentences were carried out.